opentok/opentok-network-test/README.md

 a stream to an OpenTok session) will be succesful or not, given their network conditions.
 The pre-call test can be implemented as a step the client runs before joining the session.
 Based on the test results, the app can decide if the client should be allowed to publish a stream to the session and whether that stream should use audio-only mode or not.
+The test is intended to be used in a session that connects two clients in a one-to-one call.

 This is an experimental/beta feature.
 It can be a subject to change in future releases.
 Please provide any feedback or questions at precall-test-beta@tokbox.com.